 2017 - 2022

-The initial project that coincided with my journey into FMA.
+This is my initial project that coincided with my journey into FMA.
 All designs are inspired by indigenous Filipino culture each telling a story of history, people, and country.
 The olisi are made of a hard Tasmanian oak wood or a Filipino rattan vine.
 Designs are burned onto the olisi using a pyrography tool, dried with the option to varnish.
 They are all individually handmade in Melbourne Australia and can take up to 1-4 weeks to complete.
 Take a look behind selected works, their meanings, and the journey in personalising olisi designs.

 April - June 2021